railsadminteam/rails_admin/docs/base-configuration.md

 **Locale**

-If your default_local is different from :en, uncomment the following 2 lines and set your default locale at the beginning of the file:
+If your default_local is different from :en, set your default locale at the beginning of the file:

 ```ruby
 require 'i18n'